erkin-personal/docs/how-to/enforce-periodic-user-authentication.md

 # Enforce periodic user authentication

-To ensure a high level of security, NetBird offers a peer login expiration feature that requires users to periodically reauthenticate their devices.
+To ensure a high level of security, Netzilo offers a peer login expiration feature that requires users to periodically reauthenticate their devices.
 Every new network has this feature enabled, and the expiration period is set to 24 hours by default.
-You can disable this feature and configure the expiration period in the account settings in the web UI https://app.netbird.io/settings.
+You can disable this feature and configure the expiration period in the account settings in the web UI https://app.Netzilo.io/settings.

 <Note>
     This feature is only applied to peers added with the [interactive SSO login feature](/how-to/installation#running-net-bird-with-sso-login).
 Peers, added with a setup key, won't be affected.